Philip Surrey: Career

 In Montreal Surrey freelanced as a commercial artist and re-established his friendship with Brigden co-worker Fritz Brandtner.
 He soon established relationships with John Goodwin Lyman, Stanley Cosgrove, Goodridge Roberts, Jean Paul Lemieux, Jean Palardy, Jori Smith, and Jeanne Rhéaume, and became a member of the Eastern Group of Painters.
 In March 1939 he was hired to assist art director Hazen Sise of the Montreal Standard newspaper and was appointed photo editor shortly thereafter when Sise left to join Dr. Norman Bethune in Spain.

 In June Surrey married Bethune's former mistress Margaret Day and exhibited at the New York World's Fair and at the Art Gallery of Toronto (now Art Gallery of Ontario), with André Biéler, Henri Masson and Louis Muhlstock.
 Later that year, Surrey was a founding member of and frequent exhibitor at the Contemporary Arts Society with Lyman, Brandtner, Roberts, Muhlstock, Paul-Émile Borduas, Prudence Heward, and Marian Dale Scott.
-His work was also included in the international exhibitions Contemporary Painting in Canada at Addison Gallery of American Art (Andover MA) in 1942, and Canadian Art 1760 - 1943 at the Yale University Art Gallery in 1944.
+In 1941, Surrey was present at the Première exposition des Indépendants with Alfred Pellan, Paul-Émile Borduas, Jori Smith and Goodridge Roberts.
+His work was also included in the international exhibitions Contemporary Painting in Canada at the Addison Gallery of American Art (Andover MA) in 1942, and Canadian Art 1760 - 1943 at the Yale University Art Gallery in 1944.
 Turned down as a war artist due to the importance of his work at the Montreal Standard, in 1944 Surrey and reporter Mavis Gallant selected and captioned some of the first Holocaust photographs published in North America.